true-real-michael/nn-slam-benchmark/doc/model-conversion/rknn.md

 net.aggregation[4] = RknnCompatibleL2Norm()  # Replacing the second L2Norm layer
 ```

+## Disclaimer

+This guide is far from being extensive as RKNN offers a lot of features and options, which are not covered here.
+For example, the quantization process can be customized, and I did not dive into the details of the process.
+RKNN also allows for custom operations (ONNX only), which can be used to implement the unsupported layers.

 ## Contact information

-If you have any questions or need help with the conversion, feel free to contact me at [tg:true_real_michael](https://t.me/true_real_michael).
+If you have any questions or need help with the conversion or have suggestions to this guide, feel free to contact me at [tg:true_real_michael](https://t.me/true_real_michael).